 As Program Director of RJEd, Tom oversees research and professional development to advance the efficacy and success of Restorative Justice Education.
 Along with operations, Tom creates online and face-to-face training curriculum and facilitates professional development training.

 Tom enjoys his work with Restorative Justice Education, as well as his role as a professor at Colorado State University in Fort Collins, Colorado, and at the University of Canterbury in Christchurch, New Zealand.
 Tom is a native of Colorado and enjoys riding his bike in the Colorado sunshine year round.

 Shelby has been immersed in Restorative Practices for more than eight years; from working with students, supporting implementation of Restorative Practices in schools across the nation, training school staff and building policies and procedures to support sustainability of restorative practices.

-As Managing Director of RJEd, Shelby oversees operations, procedures and processes advance the efficacy and success of Restorative Justice Education and our facilitators.
+As Managing Director of RJEd, Shelby oversees operations, procedures and processes to advance the efficacy and success of Restorative Justice Education and our facilitators.
 Along with operations, Shelby actively facilitates and trains school staff and provides peripheral community support in Restorative Practices.

 When not behind a computer or presenting to groups, Shelby enjoys every minute with her family and soaking in the 300+ days of Colorado sunshine.